SujalAhrodia/30_Days_Of_Code/README.md

 >2.
 Implement strStr().
 Return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.
 For the purpose of this problem, we will return 0 when needle is an empty string.
 This is consistent to C's strstr() and Java's indexOf().
+### Day 9
+>1.
+Given a sorted array and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.
+You may assume no duplicates in the array.